Frequently asked questions

 How early should I apply?

 We recommend you apply as early as possible, applications are open from April.
-Some colleges experience high demand, and may even be close to full before university offers are announced.
-We suggest you apply as early as possible, therefore, so you do not miss out on a college place.
+For first semester entry some colleges experience high demand, and may even be close to well full before university course offers are released.
+For first semester February entry we recommend you apply early, so you do not miss out on all the college options available.
+Many colleges also offer mid-year July entry.

 What are the colleges looking for when they select students?